Taxi Cab Accidents in New York City

 Most New York taxis carry only a limited insurance policy not exceeding $100,000 per passenger.
 A 1999 study found that taxi cab passengers are three times more likely to suffer critical injuries as passengers of other kinds of motor vehicles.
 In addition, pedestrian accidents often involve taxi cabs: this same study found that 16 out of every 29 people killed in taxi cab accidents were pedestrians.

-Our attorneys at Jaroslawicz & Jaros are skilled in these types of personal injury cases.
+Our attorneys at Jaroslawicz & Jaros, LLC are skilled in these types of personal injury cases.
 You should not have to suffer for another person's negligence, inattention, or wrongdoing.
-At Jaroslawicz & Jaros, we are prepared to fight for your interests and advocate your case.
+At Jaroslawicz & Jaros, LLC, we are prepared to fight for your interests and advocate your case.
 Don't hesitate to call our New York City office today to schedule a free initial consultation and find out how our attorneys are prepared fight for you.